bilalislam/patron/docs/clients/Clients.md

 ## SNS - SQS
-The SNS and SQS clients provide a set of interfaces and structs useful for publishing messages to AWS SNS and SQS, with integrating tracing.
+The SNS and SQS clients provide wrappers useful for publishing messages to AWS SNS and SQS, with integrating tracing.

 **Third-party dependencies**
 github.com/aws/aws-sdk-go v1.21.8